 During the year ended December 31, 2022 the District adopted GASB Statement No. 87, Leases, effective for fiscal years beginning after June 15, 2021.
-Beginning net position was not affected by the implementation of the new standard.

 NOTE (3) CONTRACTS FOR FIRE PROTECTION AND RESCUE SERVICES

 On September 19, 2001, the District executed an interlocal agreement with Fort Bend County Emergency Services District No. 1 to provide fire protection, fire suppression and emergency medical first-responder and rescue services to Fort Bend County Emergency services District No. 1 ("ESD").
 The agreement is in effect until terminated by either party given a sixty (60) day written notice.